-Google is at the forefront of consistent branding.
-I can't think of any other brand that has so many different products and yet manages to give every product the same company feeling.
-Even when I look at a Google product for the very first time, I can instantly associate it with the brand.
+Google is way out in front when it comes to consistent branding.
+Off the top of my head, I can't think of any other brand that has so many different products and still manages to give each product the company feel.
+Even when I look at a previously unknown Google product, I can associate it directly with the brand.

 Among other things through consistent use of Google colors, typography, distinctive whitespace, consistent calls to action and navigation.
 The logos also show a certain consistency that works across companies and categories - although the latter doesn’t necessarily mean the design will also please everyone.

 With consistency in branding, you’re only analyzing whether the website reflects the company and its branding in the best possible way.

 Another best practice is defined by the integration of standards.
 This includes, for example, the placement of the logo in the upper left corner, the appearance of buttons, links and so on.
 These help your site visitors find their way around quickly and easily.
 These standards are therefore indispensable for implementing successful usability.